giogaspa/fastify-multitenant/README.md

 - PostgreSQLRepository
 - MySQLRepository **(under development)**

-If you want you can create your own custom repository, you just need to implement `TenantRepository` and pass the created repository in the plugin configuration object `FastifyMultitenantPluginOption`.
+If you want you can create your own custom repository, you just need to implement `TenantsRepository` and pass the created repository in the plugin configuration object `FastifyMultitenantPluginOption`.

 To determine the current tenant, an array of tenant resolvers must be passed (at least one resolver is needed)